-Cook County Sheriff’s Office Denied Gulf War Vet’s PTSD Accommodations, Lawsuit Alleges
+Cook County Sheriff’s Office Denied Gulf War Vet’s Accommodations, Lawsuit Alleges

-A detective and veteran who suffered from post-traumatic stress disorder (PTSD) from his experiences in the Gulf War alleged the Cook County Sheriff’s Office violated disability discrimination laws and retaliated against him for asking to be taken off a high-profile investigation that required him to work in disturbed grave sites.
+A detective and veteran who suffered from health issues from his experiences in the Gulf War alleged the Cook County Sheriff’s Office violated disability discrimination laws and retaliated against him for asking to be taken off a high-profile investigation that required him to work in disturbed grave sites.
 Jeff and his law firm filed the disability discrimination case.

 The detective served during the Gulf War where he witnessed grotesque disfigurement and the massive loss of life.
 His experiences caused serious health issues that limited his major life activities but did not affect his ability to perform the essential functions of his job.

 After being honorably discharged from the military, the detective joined the Cook County Sheriff’s Office where he received commendations for his work.